openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Default Accounts
 =========================

-When you install Fullstack, Devstack, or the Analytics Devstack, the following user accounts are created by default.
+When you install devstack, fullstack, or analytics devstack, the following user accounts are created by default.

   .. list-table::